WJ1104/Final-Group-Project/replit.md

 # Sudoku Project

 ## Overview
-This is a Sudoku game project implemented in Python.
-It's a template/skeleton project designed for educational purposes, where students implement the core Sudoku game logic.
+This is a fully functional Sudoku game implemented in Python using pygame.
+The game features a graphical user interface with three difficulty levels (Easy, Medium, Hard), allowing players to solve Sudoku puzzles interactively.

-**Current State:** The project structure is in place, but most of the core logic needs to be implemented.
-The project runs and will display a message indicating which methods need to be implemented.
+**Current State:** The project is fully functional and ready to use.
+The game runs with a VNC display showing the pygame GUI.

 ## Project Structure
 - `sudoku.py` - Main entry point that runs the Sudoku game